-In an era of considerable policy uncertainty, we will, more than ever before, be providing governments with high quality, straightforward and usable policy advice.
+In an era of considerable policy uncertainty we provide governments with high quality, straightforward and usable policy advice.

 More about the Solidarity Package

-- We will expand financing under our Trade Facilitation Programme, keeping open the channels of commerce.
+- We are expanding financing under our Trade Facilitation Programme, keeping open the channels of commerce.

-- We will also offer fast track restructuring for distressed clients.
+- We are offering fast track restructuring for distressed clients.

-- We will enhance established frameworks that can reach out especially to small and medium-sized enterprises (SMEs) and corporates that are not yet our clients, making the real economy more resilient.
+- We have enhanced established frameworks that can reach out especially to small and medium-sized enterprises (SMEs) and corporates that are not yet our clients, making the real economy more resilient.

-- Another element in the Solidarity Package is a new Vital Infrastructure Support Programme to meet essential infrastructure requirements, including financing for working capital, stabilisation and essential public investment.
+- The Vital Infrastructure Support Programme can help meet essential infrastructure requirements, including financing for working capital, stabilisation and essential public investment.

 The EBRD is well-placed to support our clients, partners and the regions where we work: